jonathanort/hotspot-manufacturers/lora.md

-# Manufacturer name
+# Lora
 ### Application to become an approved third party manufacturer as per [HIP19](https://github.com/helium/HIP/blob/master/0019-third-party-manufacturers.md)

 ## Summary

-Two sentences about who you are and what you’d like to build.
-Indicate if you are building a Light Gateway, or a Full Gateway.
-Bonus points to include photos and links.
+Lora is a venture focused on the Helium ecosystem.
+While it's a new venture the people behind have a lot of experience from manufacturing IOT-devices for the consumer sector.

 ## Company Information (required)

 * What is your company name?
+Lora AB
 * How long have you been in business?
+6 months
-* What kind of products have you created?
+* What kind of products have you created? iOT-devices for the consumer sector
 * How many have you sold?
+30 000+
 * What brought you to Helium etc?
+To make better and more attractive helium devices.

 ## Product Information (required)

 Your time to shine!
 What are you building?
 What’s so great about it?
-* What is your approximate price point?
+We are building a completely new type of gateway that is more attractive and more reliable.
+* First gateway ($350-400)
 * Detailed hardware designs, including relevant parts
 * Evidence of a functioning prototype - photos, videos.
 Renderings are OK but physical prototypes are much, much better.
 * Your plan for software setup and configuration for the devices.
 This would presumably include remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.